Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 Texture Ready?

-One standard for hair across every production — qualified, budgeted, and protected before the first hair call.
+One standard for hair across every production.
+Qualified, budgeted, and protected before the first hair call.
 Built for theater, film, TV, and commercial.
 Cohort 1 convened April 2026 with 25 industry leaders.
 Featured in AEA Employer Resources.
-First case study in production with the Umbrella Arts Center.
+First case study published with Umbrella Arts — Hairspray, read it here →

 Kira Troilo leading the Black Hair Is Hair workshop in Cambridge, with a full audience of theater professionals seated facing the stage.